The Post-Baptism Identity Project

 Overflow

-Mom pours water into a glass — past full, past the brim, until the table is wet.
+Mom pours water past full — past the brim, until the table is wet.
 The family learns that God doesn't want them barely surviving on a few drops.
-He wants them so full of His love that they can't help but spill onto everyone around them.
+He wants them so full of His love they can't help but spill onto everyone around them.

 "My cup runs over with blessings." — Psalm 23:5